 For example: Pardot doesn’t support date-based replication, meaning this feature will not be available for Pardot connections.

-When you connect a SaaS integration, Stitch will begin the process of syncing not only that integration’s recent data, but the historical data as well.
+When you connect a SaaS integration, Stitch will begin the process of replicating not only that integration’s recent data, but the historical data as well.
 During the setup of the integration, you can choose the start date by using Stitch’s default starting date or defining your own custom date.

-Historical Syncs & Replication Keys
+Historical data loads and Replication Keys

 The default starting date (or a custom date, if you define one) essentially sets the Replication Keys for the Incremental tables in the integration.
 This tells Stitch how far back in time to query for historical data.